-> Places to visit in Jerusalem > Abu Ghosh Crusaders Church
+> Best Private Tour of Jerusalem! > Abu Ghosh Crusaders Church

 Crusaders church abu ghosh

-Located in the heart of an Arab village 10 km west of Jerusalem, the Abu Ghosh church is possibly the best example of ecclesiastical architecture in the Holy Land from the time of the Crusaders.
+Located in the heart of an Arab village, about 10 km west of Jerusalem, the Abu Ghosh church is possibly the best example of ecclesiastical architecture in the Holy Land from Crusader times.

 History of the Abu-Ghosh Church

-In the Roman period a garrison of the Tenth legion was stationed at the site.
-It built a pool around a spring to collect its water.
-This pool was later incorporated in the Church’s crypt.
-In the 9th century the Muslims built an inn west of the spring, of which there are almost no remains today.
-In the 1140’s the order of the Hospitallers erected a large basilical church above the spring, designed in a transitional late Romanesque – Early Gothic style.
-The church was named “The Church of the Resurrection” and the site was associated by some with Emmaus, where Jesus appeared after his resurrection (Luke 24:13-35).
-In the 1170’s the church walls were decorated with detailed frescoes, that have been remarkably preserved.
+In the Roman period, the Tenth Legion set up a detachment (vexillato) in Abu-Ghosh.
+It built a pool to collect the spring’s water, later incorporated into the Church’s crypt.
+In the 9th century AD, the Muslims built an inn west of the spring.
+In the 1140s, the order of the Hospitallers erected a large basilica-shaped church above the spring, which they designed in a transitional late Romanesque – Early Gothic style.
+Although they called it “The Church of the Resurrection,” some associated it with Emmaus, where Jesus appeared after his resurrection (Luke 24:13-35).
+In the 1170s, the Crusaders decorated the church’s walls with detailed frescoes that have been remarkably preserved.

 Touring the Crusaders Church in Abu Ghosh

-A tour of the Crusaders era church in Abu Ghosh can be combined in a guided day tour of Jerusalem.
+A tour of the Crusaders-era church in Abu Ghosh can be combined with a guided day tour of Jerusalem.

 Contact us to inquire more about a private tour of Abu Ghosh: